-When someone has a joint bank account the funds within the account are generally considered shared and mutually divisible between the holders of the account as “joint tenants in common”.
-When someone dies the remaining account holder may submit the death certificate to the bank and take over ownership of the account and all the funds contained within.
+Money in a joint account does automatically pass to the surviving account holder.
+When someone has joint bank accounts the funds within the account are generally considered shared and mutually divisible between the holders of the account.
+When someone dies the remaining account holder, or executor, may submit the death certificate to the bank and take over ownership of the account and all the funds contained within.
 The funds will be transferred wholly to that individual’s name.
 The reason for this being that, at any point prior to the death, either party may have used all of the funds within the account at any given time.
 However, this also means that the account holder is responsible for any and all taxes upon the account in the future.

 Assets held in a joint account, in some cases, maybe considered part of the deceased’s estate for tax purposes but they do not fall under the deceased’s Will.
 The testator cannot dictate how jointly owned assets are distributed upon their death because they do not solely own those assets and does not have the right to pass on another person’s share.
 The surviving owner will automatically receive the joint assets.

 For example, if the deceased was in a relationship and held joint accounts with their partner but also accounts in their sole name, the assets in sole name accounts are included in the deceased’s estate and will be distributed according to their Will or the laws of intestacy.
 The joint assets will pass directly to the surviving partner, regardless of the Will or laws of intestacy.